microdose-ai-team/libcluster_ecs/README.md

 # ClusterEcs

+** This Fork has me currently ripping out EC2 functionality crudely in favor of Fargate.

 Use this library to set up clustering within AWS ECS.

 This library, unlike others, does not rely on configuring your nodes with `awsvpc` networking mode.
 Instead it queries ECS's port mappings to accomplish the goal.